usdoj-crt/beta-ada/_pages/understanding/service-animals.md

 lead: |-
   The ADA explains what businesses and state/local governments must do to make sure that they do not discriminate against a member of the public with a disability who uses a service animal.

   Generally, businesses and non-profits that are open to the public as well as state/local governments must allow service animals to go most places where the public can go.
-This is true even if they have a "no pets" policy.
+This is true even if they have a “no pets” policy.

 ---